kylekap/EulerProblems/README.md

 This project is to compile my code for solving ProjectEuler.com problems.

+## Usage

-core.py contains active work / active solutions. util.py contains created generalized functions that help across multiple problems solved.py contains a record of code used to answer the euler problems.
+- core.py contains active work / active solutions.

+- util.py contains created generalized functions that help across multiple problems

+- solved.py contains a record of code used to answer the euler problems.
 Will be named with their problem#, and docstring will include the question itself.